openumea/RDFtoHTML/README.md

 Run
 ---
 Run the script `python main.py DCAT_INPUT_FILE OUTPUT_FOLDER`.
 It will store all output HTML in the given folder.
-A separate sub-folder will be created for each language encountered in DCAT input file.
-Each resource encountered in the DCAT input file will be output to a separate file.
+The script will generate one file per language per resource.

-To link all files together index.html files are created for each language together with a top level index file pointing to each language.
+To link all files together summary files are created for each language.
+The summary file will be named as the input file.